theyashwanthsai/Playfair-Cipher-C_project/README.md

 Playfair Cipher

-Implementing the Playfair algorithm which is used to encrypt and decrypt using C language.
-This project is a part of our C miniproject.
+Implementing the Playfair algorithm which is used to encrypt and decrypt.

 References:
 https://en.wikipedia.org/wiki/Playfair_cipher